 2 : Toothpaste and a toothbrush!

 Works just as well, if not better because it really gets into the nooks and crannies of wirework or chain.
+Make sure that you use smooth, non-grainy toothpaste that could scratch your piece's polished surface.

 Here's the other half of the pair before cleaning with toothpaste next to the earring already cleaned with Magic Eraser :